 The phrase, self-care is plastered all over social media and the internet.
 I’ve always avoided clicking on the articles because I didn’t think I had the time to create my own self-care practices and didn’t want to feel guilty reading an article with fact after fact why it was essential.

 And then one day, I clicked on an article with suggestions for simple five-minute self-care practices because that was about the only amount of time I could spare in my busy schedule.
 In fact, the article was the rude wake-up call I needed to decide right then and there, I needed to make changes.

 The truth is, I cannot be the Mom my kids want and need, and the person I want to be for them, unless I take care of myself.

 How Did You Lose The Joy of Motherhood?

 You don’t lose yourself overnight, you lose yourself with every “no” you put out in the universe.
-Every excuse, every white lie, every denial.
+Every excuse, every lie, every denial.

 No, I don’t feel like working out today.

 No, I’m too tired to go out with friends.

 No, I don’t have time to relax because I have so much to do.